-Telemedicine is revolutionizing the healthcare industry, as Tesla is revolutionizing the automotive industry, both are working to make the world a more equal, healthy place.
-Instead of making a trip to your doctor or the hospital for a diagnosis, telemedicine and remote diagnostic technology provide access to healthcare from anywhere.
-Similarly, Tesla is restructuring the way we see transportation.
+Although Tesla and Telemedicine may seem like complete opposites at first glance, they’re both working to make the world a more equal, healthy place.
+Telemedicine has revolutionized the healthcare industry.
+Instead of making a trip to your doctor or the hospital for a diagnosis, telemedicine and remote diagnostic technology can provide access to healthcare from anywhere.
+Similar to how telemedicine is restructuring the healthcare sector, Tesla restructured the automotive sector, changing the way we see transportation.
+Read on to explore the similarities between the rise of telemedicine, the rise of electric vehicles, and their impacts on our future.

 Similarities Between Tesla and Telemedicine: